 3.4 Effect of RhizoMyx Eco Gr products on seed test weight and 1000 grain weight of paddy (Var: VDG1)

-The data presented in Table 4 demonstrate the influence of various treatments of RhizoMyx Eco Gr on the seed test weight of paddy (Var: VDG1).
-The treatments T2-RhizoMyx Eco Gr-2 and T6-RhizoMyx Eco Gr-6 exhibited the highest seed test weight, both measuring 18.53 grams.
+The treatments T2-RhizoMyx Eco Gr-2 and T6-RhizoMyx Eco Gr-6 exhibited the highest seed test weight, both measuring 18.53 grams (Table 4).
 Treatment T5-RhizoMyx Eco Gr-5 followed closely with a seed test weight of 18.50 grams, and T8-RhizoMyx Eco Gr-8 recorded a weight of 18.48 grams.
 Subsequently, treatments T4-RhizoMyx Eco Gr-4 and T7-RhizoMyx Eco Gr-7 showed equivalent seed test weights of 18.43 grams.
 T3-RhizoMyx Eco Gr- 3 had a seed test weight of 18.40 grams, while T1-RhizoMyx Eco Gr-1 represented the lowest seed test weight at 18.35 grams.
 (Table 4) The variance in seed test weights among the different treatments signifies the potential impact of RhizoMyx Eco Gr on enhancing paddy yield quality, with statistical measures indicating significance in the observed differences.
 Seed treatments with biofertilizers, as shown by Saryoko and Kusumawati (2021), resulted in increased panicle numbers and seed yield, contributing to a higher 1000-grain weight.
 Similarly, Pathirana and Yapa (2020) and Turmuktini et al. (2012) reported that the combination of compost and biofertilizers produced the highest seed weights and overall yield improvements.
 Furthermore, Turmuktini et al. (2012) emphasized that such integration not only boosts fertilizer efficiency but also contributes to soil health restoration, reinforcing the role of biofertilizers in promoting sustainable and productive paddy systems.
 This suggests that specific formulations of RhizoMyx Eco Gr may optimize seed characteristics, contributing to better agricultural outcomes.

 3.5 Effect of RhizoMyx Eco Gr products on lodging and grain moisture percentage of paddy (Var: VDG1)